 The file Home Loan.xlsx is a template for the monthly mortgage payment for a home loan.
 (Note that it is an .xlsx file, not an .xlsm file.
-It contains no VBA.)
+It contains no VBA code.)
 As shown in Figure 11.23, the user enters inputs in cells B3, B4, and B5, and the monthly payment is calculated in cell B7 with the PMT function.
-From the Forms controls in Figure 11.22 visible, drag a spinner control (fourth from the left in the top row) approximately as in the figure.
+With the Forms controls in Figure 11.22 visible, drag a spinner control (fourth from the left in the top row) approximately as in the figure.
 Then right-click it, select Format Control, select the Control tab, and set its properties as shown in Figure 11.24.
-This says that the spinner's possible values are integers from 5 to 30, in increments of 1, and that the spinner's value is stored in cell B5, the term of the loan.
-Now click anywhere else on the worksheet to deselect the spinner.
-Finally, click the up or down arrows of the spinner and watch what happens.
-The term increases or decreases, and the monthly payment changes accordingly-all with no programming.
+This says that the spinner's possible values are integers from 5 to 30, in increments of 1, and that the spinner's value is stored in cell B5,